xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.CONVERT**(**formula\_text, from\_a1**, to\_a1, to\_ref\_type,
 rel\_to\_ref)

-Formula\_text    is the formula, given as text, containing the references you want to change.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;is the formula, given as text, containing the references you want to change.
 Formula\_text must be a valid formula, and an equal sign must be included.

-From\_a1    is a logical value specifying whether the references in formula\_text are in A1 or R1C1 style.
+From\_a1&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the references in formula\_text are in A1 or R1C1 style.
 If from\_a1 is TRUE, references are in A1 style; if FALSE, references are in R1C1 style.

-To\_a1    is a logical value specifying the form for the references FORMULA.CONVERT returns.
+To\_a1&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying the form for the references FORMULA.CONVERT returns.
 If to\_a1 is TRUE, references are returned in A1 style; if FALSE, references are returned in R1C1 style.
 If to\_a1 is omitted, the reference style is not changed.

-To\_ref\_type    is a number from 1 to 4 specifying the reference type of the returned formula.
+To\_ref\_type&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying
+the reference type of the returned formula.
 If to\_ref\_type is omitted, the reference type is not changed.

 |                   |                               |
 | ----------------- | ----------------------------- |